katta/jabfinder/README.md

 Command line utility to check for available covid vaccines based on district, age and dosage preferences.

-> **Disclaimer**: This is created just to ease the search for vaccine availability, this is not supported or endorsed by any official governing authorities.
-So use it with caution.
+> **Disclaimer**: This is created just to ease the search for vaccine availability, this is not supported or endorsed by any official governing authorities nor by the author of this utility.
+So use it with caution and at your own risk.

 ## Prerequisites